Stability of fixed points in Poisson geometry and higher Lie theory: Higher order fixed points of Lie ( -)algebroids

 \subsubsection{Applying the main theorem}

-Let $\mf g_{LnA} $ and $\mf g_{LnA}(p,(1,l))$ as above in equation \eqref{eq:glalien} and definition \ref{defn:sglalien1} respectively.
+Let $\mf g_{LnA} $ and $\mf g_{LnA}(p,(1,l))$ \nrt{be} as above in equation \eqref{eq:glalien} and Definition \ref{defn:sglalien1} respectively.
 Plugging this into the main theorem yields: \begin{thm} Let $(E,Q)$ be a Lie $n$-algebroid over $M$.
-Let $p \in M$ be a fixed point of order $(1,l)$ for $l \geq 0$, that is, $Q \in \mf g_{LnA}^1(p,(1,l))$.
-Assume that Then for every open neighborhood $U$ of $p \in M$, there exists a $C^{\max\{1,l\}}$-neighborhood $\mc U$ of $Q$ such that for any Lie $n$-algebroid structure $Q' \in \mc U$ there is a family $I$ in $U$ of fixed points of order $(1,l)$ of $Q'$ parametrized by an open neighborhood of \end{thm} \begin{rmk} This result gives a more refined criterium for stability of the fixed point $p$: instead of looking at $E_1$ with its almost Lie algebroid structure as in remark \ref{rmk:almostliealgd}, we additionally take into account the map $\ell_1:\Gamma(E_2) \to \Gamma(E_1)$. \\ The relation between remark \ref{rmk:almostliealgd} and theorem \ref{thm:lienalg1} is as follows: the projection of a vector field $X\in \mf X^i(E[1])$ to the arity $i$ component restricted to $C^\infty(E_{1}[1])$ defines a map
+Let $p \in M$ be a fixed point of order $(1,l)$ for $l \geq 0$, \nrt{as in Definition \ref{def:lienalg1l}}.
+Assume that Then for every open neighborhood $U$ of $p \in M$, there exists a $C^{\max\{1,l\}}$-neighborhood $\mc U$ of $Q$ such that for any Lie $n$-algebroid structure $Q' \in \mc U$ there is a family $I$ in $U$ of fixed points of order $(1,l)$ of $Q'$ parametrized by an open neighborhood of \end{thm}

+\begin{rmk} This result gives a more refined criterion for stability of the fixed point $p$: instead of looking at $E_1$ with its almost Lie algebroid structure as in Remark \ref{rmk:almostliealgd}ii), we additionally take into account the map $\ell_1:\Gamma(E_2) \to \Gamma(E_1)$. \\ The relation between Remark \ref{rmk:almostliealgd}ii) and Theorem \ref{thm:lienalg1} is as follows: the projection of a vector field $X\in \mf X^i(E[1])$ to the arity $i$ component restricted to $C^\infty(E_{1}[1])$ defines a map

 with $\text{res}(\mf g_{LnA}^j(p,(1,l))\subset \mf X_{p,1}^j(E_1[1])$ for $j = 0,1,2$.
 It therefore induces a map

 Now given a Lie $n$-algebroid structure $Q \in \mf g^1_{LnA}(p,(1,l))$ with corresponding almost Lie algebroid structure $Q^{(1)}\in \mf X^1_{p,1}(E_1[1])$, the map $\overline{res}$ is compatible with the differentials $\overline{[Q,-]}$ and $\overline{[Q^{(1)},-]}$ of $\mf g_{LnA}/\mf g_{LnA}(p,(1,l))$ and $\mf X(E_1[1])$ respectively in degrees $0$ and $1$.
 Consequently, $\overline{res}$ descends to cohomology: